mannonrc/WEHack2026MediCloud/PatientDashboard/README.md

-  # Patient Dash
+  # Patient Dashboard

-  This is a code bundle for Patient Dash.
-The original project is available at https://www.figma.com/design/CCu9pyxu2Sg4VWtUCDogxP/Patient-Dash.
+This is a code bundle for the Patient Dashboard.
+Astronaut Christina Koch is the mock patient for fun but medical information is not accurate.
+The original project is available at https://www.figma.com/make/CCu9pyxu2Sg4VWtUCDogxP/Patient-Dashboard-FINAL?p=f&t=QmEhdWgrCBzVD4U5-0&fullscreen=1.

   ## Running the code